marcusmcb/twitch-chat-bot/README.md

 Current channel commands include a Magic 8-Ball game (via the 8ball.js import), random facts (via uselessfacts), and a dad joke generator (via icanhazdadjoke.com).

-Commands are easily modified via the switch casing in index.js but are static for the moment (no ability for moderators to add, modify, etc commands).
+Commands are easily modified via the files in the commands directory but are static for the moment (no ability for moderators to add, modify, etc commands).

+Current commands:

+* !hello
+* !lurk
+* !back
+* !links
+* !714
+* !sc
+* !prime
+* !code
+* !dice
+* !rock, !paper, !scissors
+* !smort
+* !faded
+* !cratestats

+The following commands are for streamers DJing with Serato using the Live Playlists feature.

+* !np - returns the current song playing
+* !np previous - returns the previous song played
+* !np start - returns the 1st song played in the stream
+* !np vibecheck - returns a random selection that the streamer played and when they played it
+* !np options - displays options for the np command
+* !dyp [artist name] - checks the streamer's play history to see if the given artist has been played

 <hr>